OtagoPolytechnic/S.A.P.S/README.md

  <h1 align="center">S.A.P.S Documentation page</h1>

 Welcome to the S.A.P.S documentation page.
+This branch houses the repo that hosts our documentation for our project.

 Below will tell you how to install the documentation tool, setup the config, get the documentation files and the plans for the future.

 <h2>Setting up</h2>